samanthaccole243/FastRobots.github.io/Lab_10.md

 The second function is the probability that the motion model is correct.
 This can be seen here:

-The next function goes through the every possible location the robot could be to try to zero in on where the robot could actually be.
+The next function goes through the every possible location the robot could be to try to zero in on where the robot might actually be.